furryalt/song-sorting-machine/README.md

 "dont run a strangers code"
 but you didnt listen did you?

-anyway, i have no idea why you downloaded this why you want an artists songs sorted into alphabetical order this started off so i could splice freddy mercury lyrics together but  for some reason i had to also include searching artists
+anyway, i have no idea why you are here for this why you want an artists songs sorted into alphabetical order this started off so i could splice freddy mercury lyrics together but  for some reason i had to also include searching artists